open-ch/git-migration/README.md

 If you need to remove some but keep others and bfg isn't advanced enough you can look into [git-filter-branch](https://git-scm.com/docs/git-filter-branch).

-If there are submodules in the repository or in the git history, this will cause most git hosts to throw filesize errors in case filesize restrictions are in place.
+If there are sub-modules in the repository or in the git history, this will cause most git hosts to throw file size errors in case file size restrictions are in place.
-In order to fix this, the submodules will need to be removed from the repository and its history.
+In order to fix this, the sub-modules will need to be removed from the repository and its history.
 An automated way of going about this is with `git-filter-branch`.
-The command would go through the entire history commit by commit and remove any mention of submodules in the repository.
+The command would go through the entire history commit by commit and remove any mention of sub-modules in the repository.

-In order to anticipate this kind of problem, the git log can be searched in advance for the use of submodules using `git log -p | grep --after-context=3 Subproject`
+In order to anticipate this kind of problem, the git log can be searched in advance for the use of sub-modules using `git log -p | grep --after-context=3 Subproject`

-If any submodules are found the following snippet should help you get rid of them.
+If any sub-modules are found the following snippet should help you get rid of them.
 ```bash
 export SUBMOD_PATH='path/to/submodules'
 ```